nataliecje/SC1015-vehicle-analysis/README.md

 **Logistic Regression**

-Logistic Regression is suitable for predicting binary categorical variables.
+`LogisticRegression` is suitable for predicting binary categorical variables.
 It uses a logistic function (or sigmoid function), which maps any input value to a probability between 0 and 1.
 The input values are combined linearly with weights, and then the logistic function is applied to the result.
 During training, the logistic regression model adjusts its weights to maximize the likelihood of the correct class label given the input data.
 This is done using a cost function, such as the cross-entropy loss function, and an optimization algorithm, such as gradient descent.

 Both train and test set yields a similar result that is fairly good.